To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Comb it out with a scraping knife to prevent the mortar from coming up uneven or blotchy.

-Then, screw the drywall screws and mesh tape to attach the boards to the plywood and tape the seams.
+Then, use drywall screws and mesh tape to attach the boards to the plywood and tape the seams.

-Finally, spread out the mortar and let everything dry before installing your flooring.
+Finally, let everything dry before installing your flooring.

 Concrete Subfloor Waterproofing

-It's critical to waterproof concrete subfloors to prevent moisture from penetrating them, prevent mold growth, and increase your subfloors' longevity.
+It's critical to waterproof concrete subfloors to prevent moisture penetration and mold growth.

 Wide varieties of concrete sealers are available, and some function better than others.